tsujamin/digi-approval/design/design.md

 # Budget #

-The project budget is $5,000, which is available to DigiACTive for receipted expenses through NICTA.
+The project budget is $5,000, which is available to DigiACTive for receipted expenses through the eGov Cluster.

 # Stakeholders & Communication Strategy #

 ## Collaborative Agreement Parties ##

-The Collaborative Agreement defines the interests and communication strategy for **DigiACTive**, **NICTA** and **TAMS**.
+The Collaborative Agreement defines the interests and communication strategy for **DigiACTive**, **the eGov Cluster** and **TAMS**.

 ## Community Parties ##